apache/parquet-format/LogicalTypes.md

 required).
 A self-reference is when `uri` is not set.
 A file containing self-references can be renamed or relocated as a single unit.

+Parquet files containing self-references must not use Parquet modular encryption.
+Self-referenced byte ranges are not Parquet encryption modules and therefore cannot be encrypted or authenticated independently.
+Encryption of external files referenced by `uri` is outside the scope of the Parquet format.

 #### Validation

 * A value must resolve to some referenced data.
 It resolves only if `inline`, `uri`, or